AdamKopf/gmail-filterere/README.md

     * Email looks like a promotion
 ```

 - **Categorizing or Moving the Email:** If the email is worth reading according to your rules, it is left in the inbox and starred.
-If it's not, its either:
+If it's not, it's either:
     - Moved to the rejection folder (as named in `rejectedFolderName`), if the email is considered not important.
     - Moved to a specific label like `Social`, if `sortIntoCategoryFolders` is enabled and the email matches one of the specified categories.
 You can specify any categories you want!
 For example:

         ```yaml
         categoryFolderNames: